 Since joining the Faculty of Education Paul has co-hosted and organized multiple poetry and community events, like the Poetics of Migration: An interactive poetry workshop and the Poetics of Love, an event commemorating World Poetry Day in the Education Library.

-This collection of poems ties into Paul's current research on visa stories of Nigerian immigrants in Canada.
+Paul's current research is on visa stories and the poetics of migration focusing on Nigerian immigrants in Canada

-Black Passport can be purchased through Amazon, Indigo, and by visiting the local bookstore Novel Idea.
+Black Passport can be purchased through Amazon, University of Toronto Press, and by visiting the local bookstore Novel Idea.